Menopause

 Menopause is the stage of life that begins after your last menstrual period.
 The years leading up to this point are called perimenopause.

-You are born with approximately 700,000 eggs, which are gradually used up over a lifetime.
+People are born with approximately 700,000 eggs, which are gradually used over a lifetime.
 Menopause occurs when these eggs run out.
-Menopause can also be brought on by surgery or chemotherapy.
+Menopause can occur after surgery or chemotherapy.

-More than 90 per cent of people experience menopause by the age of 56.
-However, for five per cent of people menopause occurs earlier, between the ages of 40-45.
+More than 90 per cent of people experience menopause by age 56.
+About five per cent experience it earlier, between ages 40 and 45.
 The average age of menopause is 51.

-Visit our Menopause Clinic for information about our clinic-based care.
+Visit our Menopause Clinic to learn more about our clinic-based care.

 Symptoms